-Extracting CBD oil using olive oil is another option.
+Extracting CBD oil using olive oil, coconut oil, or MCT oil is another option.
 While CO2 extraction is more common with larger operations, olive oil extraction makes it possible for small cannabis businesses and at-home growers to produce CBD oil.

 In lieu of olive oil many people also use coconut oil for its healthy fats, or regular dairy butter for its flavor.
 There are a wide variety of decarboxylation devices that make this process a breeze to do at home.

 Big consumer brands in this space include Ardent Nova, and more recently, LĒVO 2, a “smart” home solution for personal extraction.

 The biggest pros of this extraction method are that it’s safe and inexpensive for small-scale growers.
 However, the results can vary, making it difficult to guarantee the end product will be high-quality CBD oil.

 It’s also difficult to create enough CBD oil to sell commercially; it’s more suited for growers who want to produce oil for themselves and a few friends.

 Ethanol solvent extraction is one of the cheapest methods of producing CBD oil.
 Using ethanol as the solvent is a relatively quick process that yields a higher volume of CBD oil than carbon dioxide.

 The machinery used in the process is also far less expensive.

 But because it’s a less-sophisticated process, there are safety concerns.
 There will also be residual ethanol solvent in the CBD oil, which can diminish the quality of the final product.

 For CBD oil users, it’s important to understand the difference between the “gold standard” full-spectrum oils versus the isolate oils.